aeternity/protocol/channels/ON-CHAIN.md

 Proof of inclusion represents a subset of the internal channel state.
 At the bare minimum it has to include all accounts and their balances but can also include contracts and contract calls.
 It must provide enough information to close the channel.
-Miners are to check balances in it if any and use this data to initiate the procedure of channel solo closing.
+Miners are to check balances in it and use this data to initiate the procedure of channel solo closing.

 Payload is a valid transaction that has: